jonwangio/jonwangio.github.io/_posts/2020-03-24-bayesian-linear-regression.md

 -------------------
 *Bayesian epistemology* introduces important constraints on top of rational degrees of belief and a rule of probabilistic inference--the principle of conditionalization, according to [William Talbott, 2008](https://plato.stanford.edu/entries/epistemology-bayesian/).

-*Bayesian statistics* forms a major branch in *statistics*. *Bayesian statistics* relies on *Bayesian principle* to reveal a beautiful epistemology scheme through probabilistic inference: one should rationally updates degrees of knowing or belief once new evidence is observed.
-Mathematically, it is denoted as:
+*Bayesian statistics* forms a major branch in *statistics*.
+It relies on *Bayesian principle* to reveal a beautiful epistemology scheme through probabilistic inference: one should rationally updates degrees of knowing or belief once new evidence is observed.
+Mathematically, *Bayesian principle* is denoted as:

 ***P(S│E) = P(E│S)P(S)/P(E)***